-This amazing dairy-free hot chocolate is just as rich and creamy as classic hot chocolate.
+This amazing dairy-free hot cocoa is just as rich and creamy as classic hot chocolate.
 You won’t have to sacrifice flavor or that perfectly smooth cocoa that you love with this recipe.

 Once you make this recipe, you won’t go back to those store-bought packets of hot cocoa mix with mystery ingredients.